DEADLINE ALERT for RIDE/RIDEQ, BHC, SYNH, and ALDX: The Law Offices of Frank R. Cruz Reminds Investors of Class Actions on Behalf of Shareholders

 The complaint filed in this class action alleges that throughout the Class Period, Defendants made materially false and/or misleading statements, as well as failed to disclose material adverse facts about the Company’s business, operations, and prospects.
 Specifically, Defendants failed to disclose to investors that: (1) the ADX-2191 NDA did not include adequate and well-controlled investigations and thus failed to show substantial evidence of ADX-2191’s effectiveness; (2) as a result, the FDA was unlikely to approve the ADX-2191 NDA in its current form; (3) accordingly, the Company had overstated ADX-2191’s clinical and/or commercial prospects; and (4) as a result, Defendants’ positive statements about the Company’s business, operations, and prospects were materially misleading and/or lacked a reasonable basis at all relevant times.

-If you are an Aldeyra shareholder who suffered a loss, click here to participate.
+If you are an Alderya shareholder who suffered a loss, click here to participate.

 Follow us for updates on Twitter: twitter.com/FRC_LAW.